Menü

 • A Journal Impact Factor of 1.9 means that each article from 2020 and 2019 was cited an average of 1.9 times in 2021.
 But since the JIF is based on only a certain percentage of the articles that actually appeared, this method of taking the arithmetic mean is actually statistically inappropriate.
 In reality, few articles will have been cited more frequently than 1.9 times, and many of the articles will have been cited more infrequently than that, or indeed not at all.
 Thus, the JIF says nothing about the frequency with which an individual article has been cited.

-• The default citation window of two years which is taken as a basis for the calculations is too short to judge the impact of publications in many disciplines.
+• The default citation window of two years, which is taken as a basis for the calculations, is too short to judge the impact of publications in many disciplines.
 In some disciplines it takes longer for scientific results to be viewed and assessed.
-Even the additional citation window of five years which is used in the Journal Citation Reports is still too short for some disciplines, especially those in the social sciences and humanities, though it is probably acceptable for life sciences.
+Even the additional citation window of five years which is used in the Journal Citation Reports is still too short for some disciplines, especially those in the social sciences and humanities, though it is generally considered acceptable for the life sciences.

 • The Journal Impact Factor is also susceptible to manipulation, because it can be artificially boosted by journals citing their own articles.

 • The citation impact of a journal also depends on which types of documents it publishes.
 For example, review articles are cited significantly more frequently than other types of documents because they offer a concise overview of the key subject areas of a discipline that are frequently addressed in academic papers.
-Thus, journals that publish lots of review articles can increase their citation count and raise their impact factor.
+As a result, journals that publish many review articles can increase their citation count and raise their impact factor.

-These criticisms mean that a JIF is not adequate as the sole metric for selecting a journal, and is certainly not a suitable means of evaluating the work of individual scientists or scholars.
+Taken together, these criticisms suggest that the JIF is not adequate as the sole metric for selecting a journal, and is certainly not a suitable means of evaluating the work of individual scientists or scholars.

 Criticism of the Journal Impact Factor and of its use in assessing the merits of research has also come from other institutions in the scientific community, such as the German Science and Humanities Council and the German Research Foundation.
 These institutions have called on the community to move away from journal-based metrics as a central pillar of the evaluation process.
 Initiatives such as the “San Francisco Declaration on Research Assessment” also argue that other research results should be incorporated in the evaluation process, such as software and research data.
-Moreover, some experts have called for greater transparency in constructing the databases and calculating the indicators used for research evaluations (see, for example, the "Leiden Manifesto for research metrics“).
+Moreover, some experts have called for greater transparency in constructing the databases and calculating the indicators used for assessing research (see, for example, the "Leiden Manifesto for research metrics“).
+Initiatives such as the Coalition for Advancing Research Assessment (CoARA) have likewise urged a general shift towards qualitative indicators in research assessment and advocate a more considered use of quantitative metrics.

 Other citation-based metrics and altmetrics